-- 5.18.
-'Conflicts of interest' can arise in any situation where two or more separate parties are involved, and the interests of those parties differ.
-As conflicts can be complex, it is not possible to give an exhaustive list.
-However, common examples of situations where conflicts of interests can arise are where a Member's professional responsibility to a user of their work conflicts or is seen to conflict with: - (a) the Member's own interests (or those of close family) ("personal conflict"); or - (b) an interest of the Member's employer, in situations where the employer is not also the Member's client/user ("employer conflict"); or - (c) an interest of another client of the Member ("client conflict"). - 5.19.
-Taking each of these in turn, some examples could be: - (a) a Member or their friends or family may have a financial interest in the outcome of a transaction that will be influenced by advice being given by the Member.
-In addition to direct financial interests, relevant considerations may also include personal appointments or memberships or, in some circumstances, ethical values or beliefs, which make it difficult for Members to act, and to be seen to act, in the interests of the user; - (b) a Member's employer might (even where it is not also the Member's client/user) have a financial or other interest in the outcome of the Member's work.
+- (c) an interest of another client of the Member ("client conflict"). - 5.20 Taking each of these in turn, some examples could be: - (a) A Member or their friends or family may have a financial interest in the outcome of a transaction that will be influenced by advice being given by the Member.
+In addition to direct financial interests, relevant considerations may also include personal appointments or memberships or, in some circumstances, ethical values or beliefs which make it difficult for Members to act, and to be seen to act, in the interests of the user. - (b) Similarly, a Member's employer might (even where it is not also the Member's client/user) have a financial or other interest in the outcome of the Member's work.
 A conflict could therefore arise between their professional judgement in providing advice to a client/user and the commercial objectives of their employer.
-Members might then be put under pressure, directly or indirectly, by their supervisor or other person within their organisation to act in a way which they would not otherwise judge to be in the interests of a client/user; or - (c) a situation in which a Member has two separate clients whose interests come into conflict, so that the Member might be tempted to act in the interests of one client, in a manner which works against the interests of the other client or user. - 5.20.
-More examples of situations where there might be a possible conflict of interest are included at Appendix A.
+Members might then be put under pressure, directly or indirectly, by their supervisor or other person within their organisation to act in a way which they would not otherwise judge to be in the interests of a client/user. - (c) Situations can also arise in which a Member has two separate clients whose interests come into conflict.
+The Member might then be tempted to act in the interests of one client, in a manner which works against the interests of the other client or user. - 5.21 More examples of situations where there might be a possible conflict of interest are included at Appendix A.